Aditya-Sirsat/Data-Visualization--Seaborn-/readme.md

 ## Visualizations

-### 1. Line Chart – Trend of Exports and Imports Over Years
+### 1. Trend of Exports and Imports Over Years

+![alt text](<Plots and Graphs/line_exports_imports.png>)

 A line chart depicting the annual trends of India's exports and imports.
 The visualization highlights periods of significant growth and decline, reflecting economic events and policy changes.
-![alt text](<Plots and Graphs/line_exports_imports.png>)

-### 2. Bar Plot – Top 10 Countries by Total Trade
+### 2. Top 10 Countries by Total Trade

+![alt text](<Plots and Graphs/bar_top_trade.png>)

 A bar plot showcasing the top 10 countries contributing to India's total trade.
 This visualization emphasizes the major trade partners and their respective shares.
-![alt text](<Plots and Graphs/bar_top_trade.png>)

-### 3. Box Plot – Distribution of Export Values Across Countries
+### 3. Distribution of Export Values Across Countries

+![alt text](<Plots and Graphs/box_exports.png>)

 A box plot illustrating the spread of export values across different countries, with a zoomed-in y-axis to focus on the majority of data points, excluding extreme outliers.
-![alt text](<Plots and Graphs/box_exports.png>)

-### 4. Scatter Plot – Export vs Import
+### 4. Export vs Import

+![alt text](<Plots and Graphs/scatter_exports_imports.png>)

 A scatter plot comparing export and import values, revealing correlations and trade imbalances between countries.
-![alt text](<Plots and Graphs/scatter_exports_imports.png>)

-### 5. Histogram – Distribution of Export Values
+### 5. Distribution of Export Values

+![alt text](<Plots and Graphs/hist_trade_balance.png>)

 A histogram displaying the frequency distribution of export values, highlighting the concentration of data points and the presence of outliers.
-![alt text](<Plots and Graphs/hist_trade_balance.png>)

-### 6. KDE Plot – Export Value Density (Filtered)
+### 6. Export Value Density (Filtered)

+![alt text](<Plots and Graphs/kde_total_trade.png>)

 A Kernel Density Estimate (KDE) plot providing a smoothed representation of the export value distribution after filtering out extreme outliers.
-![alt text](<Plots and Graphs/kde_total_trade.png>)

-### 7. Violin Plot – Export Distribution Across Top Countries
+### 7. Export Distribution Across Top Countries

+![alt text](<Plots and Graphs/violin_imports.png>)

 A violin plot combining aspects of box plots and KDEs to show the distribution of export values across the top countries, indicating variability and central tendency.
-![alt text](<Plots and Graphs/violin_imports.png>)

-### 8. Bar Plot – top 10 countries by trade deficit
+### 8. Top 10 countries by trade deficit

+![alt text](<Plots and Graphs/bar_trade_deficit.png>)

 A bar plot showcasing the top 10 countries by trade deficit.
 This visualization emphasizes the major trade partners and their respective in trade deficit.
-![alt text](<Plots and Graphs/bar_trade_deficit.png>)

-### 9. Bar Plot – top 10 countries by trade surplus
+### 9. Top 10 countries by trade surplus

+![alt text](<Plots and Graphs/bar_trade_surplus.png>)

 A bar plot showcasing the top 10 countries by trade surplus.
 This visualization emphasizes the major trade partners and their respective shares in trade surplus.
-![alt text](<Plots and Graphs/bar_trade_surplus.png>)

-### 10. Pie/Ring Chart – Exports Share by Top 8 Countries
+### 10. Exports Share by Top 8 Countries

+![alt text](<Plots and Graphs/pie_exports_share.png>)

 A pie (ring) chart depicting the share of total exports contributed by the top 8 countries, with the "Others" category representing the remaining countries.
-![alt text](<Plots and Graphs/pie_exports_share.png>)

 ## Technologies Used

-- Python
-- Pandas
-- Seaborn
-- Matplotlib
+- **Python** – A versatile programming language used for data analysis and visualization.
+- **Pandas** – A powerful library for data manipulation and handling structured datasets.
+- **Seaborn** – A statistical data visualization library built on top of Matplotlib for creating attractive plots.
+- **Matplotlib** – A plotting library for creating static, animated, and interactive visualizations in Python.

 ## Files Included

 - `data_visualization.py`: Python script containing the code for data visualization.
-- `exports_imports_data.csv`: CSV file with the dataset.
+- `exports and imports of india(1997- July 2022) - exports and imports.xlsx`: Excel file with the dataset.
 - `README.md`: Project documentation.

 ## Insights